Reviewer Telemetry Packet

 - indexed proposal registry and read-node snapshot used by the live app

-- runtime evidence, frontier integrations, and launch trust packets already published
+- runtime evidence, integration evidence, and launch trust packets already published

 - live product routes: